 Phil Gonring is an expert in educator effectiveness, community college developmental education reforms, grantmaking and union-district collaborations and has experience as a teacher, school leader and grantmaker.
-He joined Education First in 2011 to oversee technical assistance to 19 Race to the Top states as part of the US Department of Education’s Reform Support Network.
+He joined Education First as a Principal Consultant in 2011 to oversee technical assistance to 19 Race to the Top states as part of the US Department of Education’s Reform Support Network and has been working with the organization as a collaborator since he left the firm in 2019 to begin working part time.

 - Educator Preparation, Strategic Hiring & Retention